yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

   * SHOULD NOT use static DH keys or reuse ephemeral DH keys across multiple connections.
   * 2048-bit DH now a MUST, ECDH minimal curve size is 224, vs. 192 previously.
   * Support for `extended_master_secret` is a SHOULD.
 Also removed other, more complicated, related mitigations.
+  * SHOULD-level restriction on the TLS session duration, depending on the rotation period of an {{RFC5077}} ticket key.
 * Differences specific to TLS 1.3:
   * New TLS 1.3 capabilities: 0-RTT.
   * Removed capabilities: renegotiation, compression.